Dental Implant-Supported Dental Bridges – Longmont, CO

 If you’ve lost two or more teeth in a row, a dental implant-retained fixed bridge may be just what you need to fully renew your oral health and function.
 These dental implant-retained prosthetics seamlessly fill gaps in the smile without adversely impacting your surrounding teeth or other oral structures.
 If you want to learn more about implant-supported dental bridges or any of your other tooth replacement options available at Longmont Complete Dentistry, give our team of professionals a call today.
-We’ll schedule a tooth replacement consultation for you in our Longmont dental office to review your restoration options and help you develop a plan to put the smile back on your face.
+We’ll schedule a tooth replacement consultation for you in our dental office to review your restoration options, including dental implant-suported dental brdiges from our Longmont, CO dentist who will help you develop a plan to put a smile back on your face.

 Traditional dental bridges are tooth replacement prosthetics crafted by placing dental crowns on either side of one or more replacement teeth.
 Then, the dental crowns are attached to healthy teeth on either side of the gap in your smile.
 A dental implant post is an anchoring device that mimics the natural function of tooth roots, providing support for replacement teeth and stimulus to the underlying bone and gum tissue.
 An implant-retained dental bridge uses two implant posts to support the bridge – rather than attaching to healthy teeth.